Acorns vs Stash 2026: Which Micro-Investing App Actually Wins?

 | Gold | $12/mo | Silver + Acorns Early (kids) + 25% match on Gold rewards |

-Acorns is best for: Passive investors who want automation above all else.
+Acorns is best for: Passive investors who want pure automation.
 If you'd rather set it and forget it — and you genuinely hate making financial decisions — Acorns is probably your app.

-One honest caveat: $3/month sounds cheap, but if you only have $100 invested, that's a 36% annual fee equivalent.
-You need a decent balance (roughly $1,800+) before the fee structure actually makes sense compared to a percentage-based advisor.
-Acorns is a great behavioral tool — I just wouldn't oversell it as a cost-efficient investment vehicle for tiny balances.
+One thing to know: $3/month sounds cheap, but if you only have $100 invested, that's a 36% annual fee equivalent.
+After using it for a while, I realized you really need a decent balance (roughly $1,800+) before the fee structure makes sense compared to a percentage-based advisor.
+It's a great behavioral tool, but I wouldn't oversell it as cost-efficient for tiny balances.

 Stash Overview

-Stash launched in 2015 and took a slightly different philosophy: teach people how to invest, not just do it for them.
+Stash launched in 2015 with a different philosophy: teach people how to invest, not just do it for them.
 You can buy fractional shares of individual stocks and ETFs starting at just $0.01.
-You're in the driver's seat — Stash provides the guardrails (educational content, personalized guidance) but you're making the calls.
+You're calling the shots — Stash provides the guardrails (educational content, personalized guidance) but the decisions are yours.

-The Stock-Back® Card is Stash's most interesting feature, and honestly, it might be one of the most underrated products in the entire fintech space right now.
+The Stock-Back® Card is honestly Stash's most interesting feature, and maybe one of the most underrated fintech products out there right now.
 Use it to make purchases at companies whose stock you own, and you earn fractional shares as "cash back" instead of points.
-Buy your groceries at Kroger, earn Kroger stock.
-It's a clever behavioral trick that actually reinforces investing habits in a way that traditional cashback rewards just don't.
+Buy groceries at Kroger, earn Kroger stock.
+It's a clever behavioral trick that actually keeps you engaged with investing in a way traditional cashback rewards just don't.

-Stash also has a Smart Portfolio option (automated ETF portfolios, similar to what Acorns does), so you're not forced to pick every stock yourself if you don't want to.
-The platform has been steadily improving its educational resources — short lessons, quizzes, and financial literacy tools are all built directly into the app rather than buried in a help center somewhere.
+Stash also has a Smart Portfolio option (automated ETF portfolios, similar to what Acorns does), so you're not forced to pick every stock yourself if that's not your style.
+The platform's built-in lessons, quizzes, and financial literacy tools make learning feel natural rather than like a chore buried in some help center.

 Stash Pricing (2026)